Future Students

 St Leo’s is very proud to be an inclusive community with students and staff from a wide range of backgrounds, including non-Catholic and non-religious backgrounds.
 However, what we all share is a commitment to common ‘catholic values’ – as emphasised in our mission statement to develop ‘Catholic-valued’ women and men of conscience.

-While we do give priority to students from our CSBB Priority Feeder Schools and students who have made their Catholic sacraments (as per the Enrolment Priorities listed in the CSBB Enrolment Principles), we also warmly welcome applications from students/families with non-Catholic or non-Christian backgrounds.
+While we applications are prioritised in line with the CSBB Enrolment Principles, we warmly welcome applications from students/families with non-Catholic or non-Christian backgrounds.
 If accepted into St Leo’s however, it is expected that all students fully participate in all College religious activities including the Religious Education Curriculum (7-12), College Masses, camps and retreats, etc. ‘We run a Catholic education College for ALL!’
 Find out more in the detailed CSBB Enrolment Principles.

 When should I apply for Year 7?

-The simple answer is ‘as soon as possible’ as we are now receiving applications up to 2036!
+The simple answer is ‘as soon as possible’ as we are now receiving applications up to 2036 and have waitlists for 2028 and beyond!

 What are the Fees?